 Am I a good candidate for botox?

 As described above, Botox only works on dynamic wrinkles.
-These wrinkles are primarily primarily found on the following areas:
+These wrinkles are primarily found on the following areas:

 - Crow’s feet around the eyes